shonze/FakeFlix/README.md

 #### **Using Docker (Recommended)**

-1. Ensure Docker is installed and running.
-2. Navigate to the project root and run:
+1. Navigate to the project root and run:
    ```bash
    docker-compose up --build
    ```